 “I don’t know how to listen to God or my spirit guides.”

 “No one else sees the world the way I do, so I must be crazy.”

-All these things are standing in the way of your spiritual awareness, connecting to God, and accepting your connection.
-As I say to most people who are awakening and are filled with love that no one else seems able to comprehend, you're not crazy.
-You're awake in a sleeping world.
+All these things stand in the way of your spiritual awareness, connecting to God, and accepting your connection.
+As I say to most people who are transforming after a spiritual awakening and are filled with love that no one else seems able to comprehend, you’re not crazy.
+You’re realizing reality in a sleeping world.
 Being filled with love is the most sane thing that can ever happen to anyone.
-It's not an ideal.
-It's a statement of being.
-And that's where spirituality always can be found.
+It’s not an ideal.
+It’s a statement of being.
+And being is where spirituality always can be found.